Clarification:

 Basic food preparation and cooking skills

-Kitchen and kitchen equipment maintenance and quantity food measurement and monitoring.
+Kitchen and kitchen equipment maintenance, quantity food measurement, and monitoring.

-The course will focus on specific language and cultural behaviors, as well as introduce students to the grammar of ASL.
+The course will focus on specific language and cultural behaviors and introduce students to the grammar of ASL.

-Both expressive and receptive skills of students will be the focus of the course, with a major emphasis placed on expressive skills.
+Students' expressive and receptive skills will be the focus of the course, with a significant emphasis placed on expressive skills.

 The mission of Health Careers is to prepare students for further education and/ or entry-level jobs in all areas of health care, fitness and medicine.
 Within sports medicine are areas of specialization such as athletic training, physical and occupational therapy, exercise physiology, biomechanics, clinical medicine, orthopedic medicine, sports nutrition, sports psychology and more.